opensourcerails/opensourcerails/README.md

 ### Deploying

-OpenSourceRails is hosted on [Netlify](http://www.netlify.com).
+OpenSourceRails is hosted on [Surge](http://www.surge.sh).
 If you are a maintainer and you don't have access, then email us at opensourcerails@gmail.com.

-Setup Netlify first:
+Setup Surge first:

-    npm install -g netlify-cli
+    npm install -g surge

 To deploy to opensourcerails.com, just run: